itisfine11/AceAI/README.md

 ## Environment Variables

 ### Backend `.env`
-Create a `.env` file in the `app/` directory with the following variables:
+Create a `.env` file in the root directory with the following variables:

 ```env
 OPENAI_API_KEY=your_openai_api_key